34-Year-Old Outfielder – Milwaukee Brewers

 Braun, already under contract through 2015, signed a contract extension in April of 2011 that's good through 2020.
 He will be paid $105 million during those additional five years of service.

-Braun isn't in the lineup for Sunday's season finale against the Rockies.
+Braun is not in the lineup for Sunday's game against the Cardinals.

 To instantly reveal our fantasy analysis of every player – including Ryan Braun – simply subscribe now.